kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 ## Configuration

-### Lucille Configuration
+### API Configuration

-The Lucille Configuration file can be supplied via the LUCILLE_CONF environment variable.
-If building via Docker, this file should reside in the `lucille-api/conf` directory, or be mounted as volume when starting the Docker container (more details in Dockerfile).
+The API Configuration file can be supplied via the `DROPWIZARD_CONF` environment variable.
+If building via Docker, this file should reside in the `conf/` directory, or be mounted as volume when starting the Docker container (more details in Dockerfile).

 ### Giving the API access to custom components